LeeWannacott/MYS-Mark-Your-Spreadsheet/README.md

 Karl Bailey, Kay Baldock, Farrel Burns, Lee Wannacott

-# Image's of how to use MYS and what it does
+# How to use MYS.

 Note: You can click on following images to make them bigger: